-One simple-to-state, but often misstated and misunderstood concept at issue in virtually all divorces is that of Community Property.
-Although many people believe that each spouse owns half of all community property items, that is simply not true.
+One simple to state (but often mis-stated and misunderstood) concept in virtually all divorces is that of Community Property.
+Although many believe that each spouse owns half of all community property items, that is not true.
 At divorce, the court has the power to divide all community property of the estate in whatever manner it determines to be fair and equitable.
-That means that it is conceivable that the court could give all of the community property to either spouse, divide it 50/50, 60/40, or any other division that it believes proper.
+That means it’s conceivable that the court could give all of the community property to either spouse, divide it 50/50, 60/40, or any other division that it believes proper.

-Understanding what the court can do about the property if a settlement is not reached and predicting the likely boundaries of what the court will do are two of the reasons that attempting to handle the property division in a divorce without the help of competent legal counsel is extremely risky and potentially very costly.
+In Texas, divorce property division can be a tricky and confusing proposition.
+It requires a thorough knowledge of the state laws concerning property, especially community property, and a full understanding of the intricacies of property division.
+Understanding what the court can do about a property if a settlement is not reached, not to mention predicting the likely boundaries of what the court will do, are two of the reasons that attempting to handle the property division in a divorce without the help of competent legal counsel is extremely risky and potentially very costly.

 The value of a divorce attorney experienced in Texas divorce property division cannot be overemphasized.
 There are many ways in which a divorce attorney can aid you in protecting your rights and interests.
 Some of these include: